cogentcore/core/README.md

 See the [Wiki](https://github.com/goki/ki/wiki) for more docs, and [Google Groups goki-gi](https://groups.google.com/forum/#!forum/goki-gi) emailing list.

-The **Tree** is the most powerful data structure in programming, and it underlies all the best tech, such as the WWW (the DOM is a tree structure), scene graphs for 3D and 2D graphics systems, JSON, XML, SVG, filesystems, programs themselves, etc.  GoKi provides a powerful tree container type, that can support all of these things just by embedding and extending the `Node` struct type that implements the `Ki` (Ki = Tree in Japanese) interface.
+The **Tree** is the most powerful data structure in programming, and it underlies all the best tech, such as the WWW (the DOM is a tree structure), scene graphs for 3D and 2D graphics systems, JSON, XML, SVG, filesystems, programs themselves, etc.  This is because trees can capture most relevant forms of *structure* (groupings, categories, relationships, etc) and are most powerful when they are fully *generative* -- arbitrary new types can be inserted flexibly.

+GoKi provides a powerful tree container type, that can support all of these things just by embedding and extending the `Node` struct type that implements the `Ki` (Ki = Tree in Japanese) `interface`.

 The goal of GoKi is to create a minimalist, elegant, and powerful environment (like Go itself) where the tree-based primitives are used to simplify otherwise complex operations.
 Similar to MATLAB and matricies, you can perform major computational functions using just a few lines of GoKi code.
 As is always the case in programming, using the right data structure that captures the underlying structure of the problem is essential, and in many cases, that structure is a tree.